mschoder/trajectory_lib/README.md

 th_spread:     angle on each side of zero heading from prev layer nodes (degrees)
 num_layers:    number of concentric arcs, exclusive of origin point (integer)
 --num_interps: number of interpolated points evaluated for each trajectory (integer)
+               [defaults to computing a stepsize that gives approx 0.5m path interpolation]
 --outfile:     path to output file with .json suffix (default: ./traj_lib.json)
 --plot:        boolean flag to plot trajectories
 ```